CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Phase_1_Report.md

 ### Integrate Solargraph LSP

-Solargraph is an Language Server Protocol (LSP) server that enhances autocompletion for Ruby codebases by providing YARD documentation.
+Solargraph is a Language Server Protocol (LSP) server that enhances autocompletion for Ruby codebases by providing YARD documentation.
 To further enhance support for Rails codebases, the solargraph-rails gem has been installed and configured.
 YARD documentation has been generated for the entire codebase to ensure seamless autocompletion.

 This integration also supports Docker-based environments, allowing the application to be run in a Docker container while connecting the IDE/Editor's solargraph extension to the Solargraph server via a TCP socket.
 Initially, there was a significant challenge in this setup.
 The extension used to send the current directory to the LSP server, but the LSP server had a different path inside the Docker container.
 However, this issue was successfully resolved by creating a symlink inside the container.